AliciaUwaifo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-head -3 iacta | tail -1 - displays the third line of the file iacta echo -e - script that creates a file named  \*\\'"Best School"\'\\*$\?\*\*\*\*\*\*:) containing the text Best School ending by a new line ls -la >> ls_cwd_content - script that writes into the file ls_cwd_content the result of the comman ls -la tail -1 iacta >> iacta - a script that the duplicates the last line of the file iacta
+head -3 iacta | tail -1 - displays the third line of the file iacta echo -e - script that creates a file named  \*\\'"Best School"\'\\*$\?\*\*\*\*\*\*:) containing the text Best School ending by a new line ls -la >> ls_cwd_content - script that writes into the file ls_cwd_content the result of the comman ls -la tail -1 iacta >> iacta - a script that the duplicates the last line of the file iacta find . -type f -name '*.js' -delete - a script that deletes all the regular files (not the directories) with a .js extension that are preesent in the current directory and all its subfolders